Get Santa: Production

 On 12 May 2011, THR announced that Ridley Scott's Scott Free Productions was producing an "untitled Christmas family film", Christopher Smith was set to write and then direct the film.
 On 8 May 2013, Jim Broadbent joined the cast to play the lead role of Santa Claus in the film, produced by Liza Marshall.
 In November 2013, BFI Film Fund supported the film's production with £1 million, set to begin filming in early 2014.

-On 16 January 2014, while filming was underway, more cast was added to the film, including Rafe Spall, Stephen Graham, Ewen Bremner, Jodie Whittaker, Warwick Davis, Joanna Scanlan, and Nonso Anozie.
+On 16 January 2014, while filming was under way, more cast was added to the film, including Rafe Spall, Stephen Graham, Ewen Bremner, Jodie Whittaker, Warwick Davis, Joanna Scanlan, and Nonso Anozie.
 Warner Bros. released the film in United Kingdom, while Altitude Film Sales handled the international sales.
 A nine-year-old character was announced to be played by Kit Connor.
 The other cast includes Perry Benson, Matt King, Joshua McGuire and Hera Hilmar.